zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    but works on 4-byte strings.

-   :s: A string of bytes containing the binary representation of a float value.
+   :param s: A string of bytes containing the binary representation of a float value.

    :returns: The float value contained in *s*, or 0 if the conversion